 Always use a serrated knife, and never let it cool for a long time before cutting.
 Otherwise, they will fall apart and be crumbly every time.

-If your gluten free pumpkin biscotti is soft, then it's probably due to not being baked long enough.
+If your gluten free pumpkin biscotti is soft, it’s probably due to not being baked long enough.
 You can always bake them longer than the recipe says if you want them extra crunchy.
-Just don't underbake them or they won't be the typical biscotti texture everyone knows and loves.
+Don’t underbake them, or they won’t be the typical biscotti texture everyone knows and loves.

 Yes, absolutely, you can freeze biscotti cookies!
 Just keep them in a freezer bag or airtight container.
 They will last around 2-3 months in the freezer.
 To thaw, remove them from the freezer and set them on the counter until they have defrosted.